JasonSteving99/claro-lang/mdbook_docs/src/generics/contracts/dynamic_dispatch/dynamic_dispatch.tmpl.md

 {{EX8}}

+And for the sake of completeness, Claro's generics _also_ allow you to explicitly express that you would like to allow both arguments to potentially have different types:

+{{EX9}}
+_\*For the sake of transparency, as Claro's a WIP, there's actually currently an open compiler regression that broke this functionality at the moment.
+TODO(steving) Fix this._

 <div class="warning">

 **HOT TAKE:** While Java's support for subtyping may **_seem_** like a powerful tool (and sometimes it really is